Walker Zimmerman: International career

 On January 6, 2017, Zimmerman was called up for the first time to the United States national team by coach Bruce Arena.
 Zimmerman earned his first cap and start against Jamaica in a January Camp friendly on February 3, 2017.
 He was named player of the match.
 He scored his first goal (a header) on May 28, 2018, against Bolivia.
 Zimmerman was called up for the 2022 FIFA World Cup, making appearances in all four matches.
 During the opening match against Wales, Zimmerman tackled Gareth Bale, the Welsh attacker, for penalty in the 82nd minute.
 Bale scored the penalty and tied the game.
 The game ended 1–1.
 According to ESPN, it was "a clumsy and unnecessary challenge".

 Personal life

 Zimmerman was born in Lawrenceville, Georgia, on May 19, 1993, to Becky and David Zimmerman.
 He has two older siblings.

 Zimmerman is a Christian.
 Walker is married to Sally Zimmerman.
-They have one child together.
+They have two children together.